dcancelmo/DFA_NFA_DFA--NFA/README.txt

 The output will be a 0 or 1.
 0 means the DFA did not accept the input string as part of its language and 1 means that it did.
 The same is true for question 2 except this is done with NFAs and it does not print out the states.
 Question 3 shows the output of the original NFA again followed by the output of the NFA translated to a DFA for comparison.
+Note: the NFA->DFA converter does not currently work.
 The custom NFA ‘common’ conversion is commented out of ‘main.c’ because when run it causes a segmentation fault.
 I believe because too much memory is in use.
 Otherwise, it works properly.